back to manual home | next section

 or new contract coverage for a period of six months.

-If this policy terminates because the policyholder has failed to pay the premium,
+If a policy terminates because the policyholder has failed to pay the premium,

 the policyholder shall not be eligible to reapply for another policy with the company

-for a period of six months from the date this policy terminated.
+for a period of six months from the date the policy was terminated.
 If the policyholder

 wishes to reapply, and still owes premium or claims from a previous cancellation,